LinnDrum

 The LinnDrum, often erroneously referred to as the LM-2, is a drum machine manufactured by Linn Electronics between 1982 and 1985.
 About 5,000 units were sold.

 Development

 The LinnDrum was designed by the American engineer Roger Linn.
-It was cheaper and more widely produced than his first drum machine, the Linn LM-1, which was affordable only to wealthy musicians and studios.
+It was cheaper and more widely produced than his first drum machine, the Linn LM-1 Drum Computer, which was affordable only to wealthy musicians and studios.

 Release

 The LinnDrum sold far more units than the Linn LM-1 and its successor, the Linn 9000, combined.
-It was used by artists and producers including Trevor Horn, Mark Knopfler, Naked Eyes, Stock Aitken Waterman, Sandy Vee, Justin Hayward, and Michael Jackson.
-When Linn Electronics closed in 1986, Forat Electronics purchased its assets and offered service, sounds, and modifications for the LinnDrum.
+It was used by artists and producers including Trevor Horn, Mark Knopfler, George Michael, Naked Eyes, Stock Aitken Waterman (SAW), Sandy Vee, and Justin Hayward.
+When Linn Electronics closed in 1986, Forat Music and Electronics purchased its assets and offered service, sounds, and modifications for the LinnDrum.